Dirty debate techniques, sadly, can also be extremely effective debate techniques.

 Yet not only he won the election, but he also scored major presidential debate wins against Clinton.

-I believe that many people underestimate Trump debate skills simply because they don’t fit the mainstream idea of “great oratory”, which include large vocabulary, solid content and good structure.
+I believe that many people underestimate Trump’s debate skills simply because they don’t fit the mainstream idea of “great oratory”, which includes a large vocabulary, solid content, and good structure.

-But to hell that, he used much deadlier techniques.
+But to hell with that, he used much deadlier techniques.

 10 Dirty Debate Tactics